drugis/drugis.org/software/addis2/stories.md

 Implementation checklist:

  - From the project overview allow selection of a specific project to view
- - On the view, show the following elements:
+ - On the project view, show the following elements:
     - project name and description
     - trialverse namespace (name/description + url)
     - defined outcomes + option to create more